postgres/postgres/documentation/docs/test.md

     released DATE NOT NULL
     ) USING tde_heap;
     ```

+    Learn more about table access methods and how you can enable data encryption by default in the [Table access methods](table-access-method.md) section.

-2. Run the following function:
+2. To check if the data is encrypted, run the following function:

     ```sql
     SELECT pg_tde_is_encrypted('table_name');